crishellco/vue-hubble/docs/src/guide/getting-started.md

 ## Add The Plugin To Your App

-See the [Plugin Options](/guide/plugin-options.md) reference for details.
+See the [Plugin Options](/guide/plugin-options.md) docs for more info.

 ```javascript
 import VueHubble from '@crishellco/vue-hubble';